managarm/bootstrap-managarm/README.md

 # Create a HDD image file called 'image'.
 ./image_create.sh image 4GiB ext2 gpt

 # Copy the system onto it.
-Pick _one_ of the following methods.
-../src/scripts/mkimage                      # Default libguestfs method.
-sudo USE_LOOPBACK=1 ../src/scripts/mkimage  # Loopback and mount method, requires root.
-USE_DOCKER=1 ../src/scripts/mkimage         # Docker method, does not require root
-                                            # as long as the user is in the Docker group.
+xbstrap run make-image

+# Alternatively, you can call the necessary scripts manually:
+# Check their help messages for more information.
+../src/managarm/tools/gen-initrd.py
+../src/scripts/update-image.py

 # To launch the image using QEMU, you can run:
 ../src/scripts/run-qemu